Google Algorithms Explained

 Background: The Penguin update focuses on identifying spammy links and penalizing those sites.
 This update was launched in April 2012.
 Penguin enables Google to identify and penalize websites that don’t meet Google’s quality standards.
 This update distinguishes websites that buy links, use PBN’s or attempt to manipulate Google in other ways to achieve a higher ranking and lowers their ranking.

 Google Penguin 4.0 came out in 2016.
 Penguin 4.0 can pinpoint spammy or manipulative links in real time.
 Rather than it taking weeks or months for a site to be penalized for low quality links, Google has the ability to know immediately the quality of a link.
+For more information on Google Penguin visit this page here.

 Background: Google’s Hummingbird update, which was launched in 2013, is said to have preceded Google’s RankBrain algorithm (which is somewhat of a continuation of Hummingbird).
 This important update was a major change to Google’s core algorithm.
 Hummingbird aimed to understand the intent of the user when doing a search on Google.